DougReeder/aframe-atoll-terrain/README.md

 The color of the land smoothly varies between these two extremes.
 Typically, you'll want them to vary mostly by hue and saturation, rather than intensity.

+### sea-yin-color, sea-yang-color
+defaults:

+The color of the sea smoothly varies between these two extremes.

 ### metalness